Applications of Coherent EUV and Soft-X-Ray Beams

 Mid-IR Supercontinuum Generation

-The Y-Fi OPA MIR output pulse can be used to generate MIR continuum in a fluoride fiber.
+The Y-Fi OPATM MIR output pulse can be used to generate MIR continuum in a fluoride fiber.
 Coherent broadband light sources in the MIR are useful for a variety of imaging and spectroscopy applications.
 Having wavelengths across the so-called fingerprint region is useful for gathering chemical-specific information about samples.
 Such broadband, compressible MIR pulses also find application in time-resolved and nonlinear spectroscopy.

 2D IR Spectroscopy

-The MIR output of the Y-Fi OPA can be used for 2D IR spectroscopy, a nonlinear infrared spectroscopic technique that can measure structural information not available with standard linear spectroscopy.
+The MIR output of the Y-Fi OPATM can be used for 2D IR spectroscopy, a nonlinear infrared spectroscopic technique that can measure structural information not available with standard linear spectroscopy.
 The use of short pulse durations enables high temporal resolution.
 The tunable OPA output can be used directly from 2300-4300 cm^-1 (4300-2300 nm), or could be used to drive MIR continuum generation, enabling a broader probe bandwidth.

 Coherent Raman Scattering